Abdul-Rafay-Munir/resume-studio/README.md

 ## 📝 Usage

-* Fill in your resume details via the web UI.
+* Fill in your resume details via the web UI
-* Choose a template (from `templates/`) for how your resume should look.
+* Choose a template (from `templates/`) for how your resume should look
-* Generate your resume — the system will produce a downloadable PDF using `dompdf`.
+* Generate your resume — the system will produce a downloadable PDF using `dompdf`
-* Manage previously created resumes via `dashboard.php`.
+* Manage previously created resumes via `dashboard.php`

 ---

 ## ✅ Features

-* HTML → PDF conversion via `dompdf`.
+* HTML → PDF conversion via `dompdf`
-* Multiple resume templates.
+* Multiple resume templates
-* Database-backed storage for resume data.
+* Database-backed storage for resume data
-* Easy to deploy on any PHP + MySQL enabled server.
+* Easy to deploy on any PHP + MySQL enabled server

 ---

 ## 🚧 Known Limitations / TODOs

-* No authentication / user‑accounts — resumes are stored globally (not per user).
+* No authentication / user‑accounts — resumes are stored globally (not per user)
-* Template styling is minimal; customizing templates requires manual HTML/CSS edits.
+* Template styling is minimal; customizing templates requires manual HTML/CSS edits
-* No input validation or sanitization — consider adding security/hardening before public use.
+* No input validation or sanitization — consider adding security/hardening before public use
-* No export history or versioning system for resumes.
+* No export history or versioning system for resumes

 ---